pyrite-dev/milsko/README.txt

                           default settings.

           GCC           - Prefix for GCC toolchains.
-This does not matter if you set CC/CXX manually.
+This does not matter if you set CC manually.

           CC            - C compiler.

-          CXX           - C++ compiler.

           DEBUG         - Debug build or not, 0 in default settings.